pzhaojohnson/RNA2Drawer/README.md

 ## Other Customizations

-From the `Edit` pulldown menu, you can change:
+From the `Edit` dropdown menu, you can change:

 &nbsp;&nbsp;`Name`: The name of the current tab.